Exotic hadrons associated with $b$-quark: Future prospects

-The difficulties and limitations of hadronic EFTs are primarily related to the convergence of the chiral expansion and the availability of experimental input required to fix the low-energy constants.
+The main difficulties and limitations of hadronic EFTs are associated with the convergence of the EFT expansion --- of which the chiral expansion is a well-known example --- and with the scarcity of experimental data needed to constrain the low-energy constants.
 Moreover, by construction, EFTs can not address the microscopic origin of short-range interactions, which must instead be encoded in contact terms or matched to more fundamental approaches.
 Future developments should therefore focus on combining EFTs with LQCD and dispersive methods (see below) to further constrain interaction strengths and extend the applicability of EFT frameworks to more complex coupled-channel and multichannel systems.
 Such synergies are expected to significantly improve the reliability of theoretical predictions for exotic hadrons and clarify the role of molecular components in their internal structure.

 An alternative EFT formulated in coordinate space can be derived from QCD by exploiting the Born–Oppenheimer separation between slow (heavy-quark) and fast (light-quark and gluon) degrees of freedom.
 This BOEFT is currently under active development and has already demonstrated strong potential for understanding exotic hadrons; see, for example, Ref.~\cite{Berwein:2024ztx} for a recent comprehensive study that also provides a pedagogical introduction to the framework.
 In this approach, hadronic properties are described through systems of coupled Schrödinger equations, whose potentials and couplings are determined by nonperturbative, gauge-invariant correlators.
 These correlators can be obtained from LQCD calculations and subsequently parameterized for use in the BOEFT framework~\cite{Brambilla:2024imu, Alasiri:2024nue}.
 Indeed, since the earliest lattice studies, interquark potentials have been among the key observables.
 In particular, the linearly rising confining potential between two static fundamental sources was already observed in the pioneering lattice work~\cite{Creutz:1980zw}.
 Subsequent lattice calculations have provided detailed information on static spin-independent potentials (see, for example, Ref.~\cite{Bali:2000gf}), spin-dependent potentials~\cite{Koma:2006fw}, and hybrid potentials associated with excited gluonic degrees of freedom~\cite{Juge:1997nc} and later studies.
 In this way, the BOEFT framework is firmly anchored in first-principles LQCD results and has the potential to deliver model-independent predictions for exotic hadrons.
 In the meantime, a systematic account for non-local interactions is somewhat obscure in BOEFT and provides an important direction for future theoretical development.